-While his presidential ambitions never played out, New Jersey Gov. Chris Christie has seen his favorability numbers plummet.
+While his presidential ambitions never played out, former New Jersey Gov. Chris Christie saw his favorability numbers plummet.
 We all remember the infamous “Bridgegate” scandal, which is still being unwound, as one of the reasons why.
 But then Christie had the gall to visit the beach — a state beach — while it was closed off to every person in New Jersey.
-All told, Christie has become the least popular governor in America.
+All told, Christie became the least popular governor in America.

 We’ll turn back the clock again, now, and check in on another of America’s worst presidents.

 8. Warren G. Harding

 You might not have been all that familiar with Warren G. Harding — at least not until John Oliver featured him in a Last Week Tonight segment.
 As funny as it was, it hit on some very real points.
 Harding was, by many counts, an awful president.
 During his time in the White House, Harding liked to play a lot of golf and poker with the boys and, of course, spend time with his mistress.
 He was also pretty corrupt, letting his friends dip their hands into the Treasury easily and often.

 Harding might be a divisive historical figure, but few have managed to divide people in modern times like a recent vice president.